Recommendations are dead. Execution is the new product.

 The classic scaling rule looks like this: if ROAS > 3 for 3 days, bump budget 20%.
 Pause if ROAS drops below 2.

-It's a rule based on one variable (ROAS) measured against a fixed number (3.0) with zero context.
-It doesn't know your margin.
-It doesn't know your return rate.
-It doesn't know that ROAS 3.0 on a bestseller is great and ROAS 3.0 on a 15%-margin SKU is a loss.
+It is a rule based on one variable (ROAS) measured against a fixed number (3.0) with zero context.
+It does not know your margin.
+It does not know your return rate.
+It does not know that ROAS 3.0 on a bestseller is great and ROAS 3.0 on a 15% margin SKU is a loss.

 Account-wide ROAS rules flatten every product into a single metric.
-That's why every brand using them hits a ceiling, usually somewhere between 2x and 3x, and can't push through.
+That is why every brand using them hits a ceiling, usually somewhere between 2x and 3x, and cannot push through.

 What context-aware scaling does instead